0xC0000054/sc4-more-building-styles/README.md

 Note that how the game displays tool tips with both a title and body will depend on the user's game settings.
 If the user has unchecked the _expanded tooltips_ check box in the play options dialog, the game will display the tool tip title (if present) or the body, but not both.

+## Building Style Exemplars

+These exemplars provide a way for building style mods to define the style check boxes without requiring the user to edit _BuildingStyles.ini_.

+See the [Building Style Exemplars](https://github.com/0xC0000054/sc4-more-building-styles/blob/main/docs/Building_Style_Exemplars.md) page for more information.

 ## Cheat Codes